crowdedworldhome

 AIRPORT BUS: CHEAP AND EASY

-Photo copyright Robert Sullivan Few visitors seem to take advantage of the #152 bus service which connects Saigon Airport with the city, and this is a shame because the bus is cheap and easy to ride and possibly even less stressful, than dealing with a Vietnamese cabbie.
+Photo copyright Robert Sullivan Few visitors seem to take advantage of the #152 bus service which connects Saigon Airport with the city, and this is a shame because the bus is cheap and easy to ride and possibly even less stressful than dealing with a Vietnamese cabbie.
 You will probably have a better chance ending up at the right place riding the bus than you would if you trusted your fate in an unfamiliar city, with some scoundrel of a taxi driver.
 The bus driver for example won't give you any nonsense about your hotel being closed for repair, or try to pimp you on to his girls.
 The bus is clean and not so crowded and follows a set route dropping you off at strategic points around the city.
 If you get into an accident I reckon the #152 bus would also be a lot safer than a taxi or the back of some guy's motorbike.
 And did I mention it is cheap -- ridiculously cheap in fact, even by Vietnamese standards.
 For the princely sum of 3000 Dong (that's $0.18 American, or 1.04 Norwegian Kronur) you can get downtown, and then just leg it to your hotel from there.
 That's what I did the last time I arrived in Ho Chi Minh City, in March 2007.
 For the first part of the trip I only had a couple of young Japanese travellers for company.
 You can imagine their gasps of "Sugoi!" the first time they espied the gnarling and chaotic Saigon traffic.
 Scary and amazing stuff indeed.
 We were riding right above it though, ploughing through it, sitting pretty pretty close to the top of the traffic food chain in our old and battered bus.
 No one was going to mess with us.

-To find the bus: exit the airport, sidestep the all the milling cabbies trying to shepherd you into their vehicles, and scoot past the aircon tourist buses picking up and depositing their passengers.
+To find the bus: exit the airport, sidestep all the milling cabbies trying to shepherd you into their vehicles, and scoot past the aircon tourist buses picking up and depositing their passengers.
 Look for a battered city bus with the number #152 on it.
 Pay your 18 cents or single Norwegian Kronur (if you are lucky they might even forget to charge you.)
 It's that easy.

 Out on the street view of the International Arrivals section

-Serves me right for being such a busybody.
-It turned out that the dinner was dragged off the plane and served in front of one of the departure lounges - we had barely found out what was going on when the flight was called.
-No need to fear though - VN served a second dinner on board after take off.
-Makes you wonder why they bothered.
-Finally I have to comment on the very high temperature inside the aircraft.
-I asked the FA if the heat could be turned down but she returned with two blankets for me instead.
 Silly me.
 As the flight is codeshared with Qantas you have to ask why Qantas dont put some effort into getting simple things right.
 They overcharge and make no contribution at all.
 This was my second round trip on VN Air to HCMC & I like the direct flight rather than spending extra time flying to places I don't want to go.
 I hope this airline get their act together soon, as I have plenty more flights coming up & it's knocking me about a bit.

 v i e t n a m + a i r l i n e s